 - 2 teaspoons vanilla

-- 1 and 3/4 cups oatmeal , old fashioned or large flake, not quick or instant oats)
+- 1 and ½ cups oatmeal old fashioned or large flake

-Using a cookie scoop or tablespoon, form the dough into balls of about 1 to 1.5 tablespoons - I got 24 total - and place on a plate.
-Cover with plastic wrap and chill dough in the refrigerator for at least 1 hour or up to 48.
+- Using a cookie scoop or tablespoon, form the dough into balls of about 1 to 1.5 tablespoons and place 2 inches apart on the lined cookie sheets.